bravecorvus/voiceit/README.md

 **Just change `WorkingDirectory` accordingly**

 ## Caveats
-I was having some amount of trouble getting video verification to work, so I took some liberties to fully showcase the application functionality even if video verification was not working for me at this time.

-Namely, order to showcase the server side video processing capacity, I am not explicitly deleting any uploaded or converted videos.
+In order to showcase the server side video processing capacity, I am not explicitly deleting any uploaded or converted videos.
 In a true production setting, this showcasing functionality will be turned off since after creating a new video enrollment or authenticating a user, videos are no longer necessary to store on disk and can be deleted to save space as they are only needed for the duration of the VoiceIt API call.

+Furthermore, I am host mounting the files directory from the root so that processed videos can be viewed from the host operating system in that folder.
+In production, this folder does not need to be hostmounted since videos will only temporarily be stored, and deleted immediately after the API calls.